coachshea/neo-pipe/readme.md

 If a user always desired to clear the buffer on each invocation, then it is simple enough not to set this variable at all.
-But remember, all variables are search at the buffer, then projection, then global levels.
+But remember, all variables are searched at the buffer, then projection, then global levels.
 If somewhere up the "food chain" this variable was set then it would affect all lower level buffers until overwritten by a "closer" variable.
 Therefore, it is often a good idea to be explicit.
 Because the actual value does not matter except for